 Community Arts School Whistle Stop (611 W. Bagley Road, Berea, OH) access hours for University students are from 8:00am until 3:00pm, Monday through Friday.
 Street shoes must be removed upon entering dance studios.
 Since we are guests at this facility, please return all spaces to how they were upon your arrival.
+These spaces must be reserved.
+Please schedule a time to use this space with Dawn Hyde (dhyde@bw.edu).

-Conservatory Tent (between BMAC and Kohler Hall) is open from 8:30am (once tent sides are rolled up) until dusk (once when tent sides are rolled down).
-Tent sides should never be rolled down regardless of weather and, if tent sides are rolled down during the time that they should be up, the tent should not be used and please alert the Conservatory office at 440-826-2369.
+Conservatory Tent (between BMAC and Kohler Hall) which was available in the Fall term will not be available until March 1 at the soonest.
+The tent is open from 8:30am (once tent sides are rolled up) until dusk (once when tent sides are rolled down).
+Tent sides should never be rolled down regardless of weather and, if tent sides are rolled down during the time that they should be up, the tent should not be used.
+If the tent sides need to be rolled up, please alert the Conservatory office at 440-826-2369.